dhil/ct-structured-tests-example/README.md

 Everything under src/ is old news.
 You will find the interesting stuff under testsuite/.
 You will find that we extend the packages from src/ with testing classes.
 For example, we add the class testsuite/parser/ParserTests.java to the parser package.
-This class contains a handful of test cases for the parser, which is defined in src/parser/Parser.java.
+This class contains a handful of test cases for the parser which is defined in src/parser/Parser.java.

 This program implements a parser for the language of sequenced well-balanced parentheses.
 It is given by the following grammar: